xlazarov/MeteoTracker/README.md

 - **Dependency Injection**💉: Implements Dagger-Hilt for streamlined and maintainable dependency injection.
 - **Localization**🌐: Offers multiple language support with the ability for users to select their preferred language directly from the UI.
 - **Theme Switching**🌗: Users can switch between light and dark themes to suit their preference.
+- **Background preference**🖼️: Users can switch between app background images by their choice in both light and dark theme.

 ## Technologies Used
 - Jetpack Compose